-Annie Schweikert (collaborator), Casey Davis Kaufman, Claire Fox, Clara Sánchez-Dehesa, Jackie Jay, Kimberly Tarr, Laura Rooney, Melissa Dollman, Nicole Martin, Snowden Becker, Teague Schneiter and Zachary Rutland (collaborator)
+Annie Schweikert (collaborator), Casey Davis Kaufman, Clara Sánchez-Dehesa, Jackie Jay, Kimberly Tarr, Laura Rooney, Melissa Dollman, Nicole Martin, Snowden Becker, Teague Schneiter and Zachary Rutland (collaborator)

-Anne Kelly, Ed Benoit, Erwin Verbruggen, Ethan Gates, Janet Ceja, Jess Cayer and Karen Gracy
+Anne Kelly, Claire Fox, Ed Benoit, Erwin Verbruggen, Ethan Gates, Janet Ceja, Jess Cayer and Karen Gracy

 The CEA Task Force is charged with both short-term and longer-term goals.
 The Task Force will recommend a strategic direction for AMIA’s online continuing education program.
 As part of this recommendation, the Task Force will work to identify training/educational needs within the field, summarize existing core competencies analysis and definitions, identify strategic collaborators or partners, and consider the merits of individual certification.